 Or do you like a variation of small bite sized cashew filled baklava?

 Do you like cinnamon, or are you a purest and just like the flowery flavor of rose water?

 You decide, and make it your way!

-If you were to ask an Arab, Greek or Turk where baklawa originated, they would all claim that it came from their home country, and that there can be no other answer.
+If you were to ask an Arab, Greek or Turk where baklava originated, they would all claim credit.

-The reality is that many countries in the Middle East and Mediterannean were conquered by each other at different times in history, and were different parts of the same empires at other times.
+The reality is that countries in the region of the Mediterannean were conquered by each other in history.

 There is no such thing as a pure cuisine, food has been in a state of fusion from the very beginning.